 If you’re age 65 or older, chances are that you have questions about Medicare.
 The federal government’s healthcare program has undergone a number of changes and has become almost infinitely more complex since its introduction in 1966.
 If you’re wondering about Medicare Part D in particular, you’ve come to the right place.

-Part D is also known as the Medicare prescription drug benefit, and it does basically what you would expect given the name.
+Part D is also known as the Medicare prescription drug benefit, and it does as expected given its name.
 It initially took effect in 2006 after being established as a portion of 2003’s Medicare Modernization Act.

-If you are already signed up for Medicare benefits under Part A or Part B, you are eligible for Part D drug benefits.
+If you are already enrolled in Medicare Parts A and B, you are eligible for Part D drug benefits.
 These benefits take the form of private insurance company plans, which are developed in concert with Medicare to service a wide variety of prescription drug needs.
 Medicare participants usually join either a Prescription Drug Plan (PDP) or a Part C health plan that covers all of the medical and hospital services from Parts A and B in addition to extra costs not covered by Parts A and B such as prescription drugs.
 In order to join a Part D drug coverage plan, you need to submit an enrollment application via the Medicare Plan Finder or the individual plan’s website.
 You’ll also need to complete a paper enrollment form.
 Finally, you need to call the phone number associated with the plan as well as Medicare itself (dial 1-800-633-4227).
 You’ll need to provide the representatives with your Medicare number as well as the date that your Medicare Part A or Part B coverage began.
 All of this information is on your Medicare card.

 Medicare Part D does not cover every drug under the sun.
 It usually excludes drugs that are not approved by the Food and Drug Administration as well as drugs that are not available for prescription or purchase in the United States.
 Part D may also exclude anorexia, weight loss, or weight gain drugs, fertility drugs, and erectile dysfunction drugs.
 Additionally, cough medicines, cold relief drugs, and cosmetic drugs are also usually excluded from coverage.